narayanacharya6/SBU-CSE-416-REST-EXAMPLE/README.md

 I used TomEE as my server of choice to avoid known issues with Glassfish and higher versions of JDK.
 The examples is based on the lecture on 02/12/2020 and covers basic annotations in JAX-RS.

-Some NOTES:
+IntelliJ NOTES:
 ---

-0. There is no web.xml file under the web directory as everything is configured via annotaions.
+0. I recommend checking this [guide](https://www.jetbrains.com/help/idea/creating-and-running-your-first-restful-web-service.html) out if you are working with IntelliJ for the first time.
+   The guide assumes you have Glassfish installed.
+Also notice the Glassfish version is 4.+.

 1. If you use a Glassfish server, remember that there are known compatibility issues for Glassfish 5+ with JDK 9+.
 For lower versions of JDK you might struggle getting JDK working with IntelliJ seamlessly.
 It can be done but can turn painful soon.
 I recommend using TomEE Plume as your server.
 NOT Tomcat, but TomEE.
 Tomcat does not come with REST modules packed in, so you have to go shopping for it again.
 So avoid Tomcat.

-2. I also recommend checking this [guide](https://www.jetbrains.com/help/idea/creating-and-running-your-first-restful-web-service.html) out if you are working with IntelliJ for the first time.
-The guide assumes you have Glassfish installed.
-Also notice the Glassfish version is 4.+.
+2. There is no web.xml file under the web directory as everything is configured via annotaions.

 3. While accessing the URLs in your browser, notice how the URLs are constructed. localhost:port/<ARTIFACT_NAME>/<APPLICATION_PATH>/<RELATIVE_RESOURCE_PATH>